kelseymok/nomnom/workshops/brotzeit.md

 * pinch of ground pepper

 ## Sun Dried Tomato Pesto
+This is a favourite in my house.
+It's also great on pasta!

 * 1 cup sun-dried tomatoes
 * 50 g pinenuts
 * 2-3 garlic cloves